skgrange/isorropiar/README.md

 ## ISORROPIA II programme structure

-The ISORROPIA II code base must be requested from [here](https://www.epfl.ch/labs/lapi/software/isorropia/).
+The ISORROPIA II code base must be requested from [here](https://www.epfl.ch/labs/lapi/software/isorropia/) or [here](https://nenes.eas.gatech.edu/ISORROPIA/index_old.html).
 After receiving the package, it will require compilation for use on your system.
 After compilation the directory's contents should look like this:

 <!-- # tree --charset ascii source/ -->